GPetrolini/Domine-a-Engenharia-de-Dados-Curso-Udemy/README.md

 PostgreSQL     | ✅ Concluído
 MySQL          | ✅ Concluído
 SQLite         | ✅ Concluído
-SQL Server     | ⏳ Em breve
+SQL Server     | ✅ Concluído
-Google BigQuery| ⏳ Em breve
+Google BigQuery| ✅ Concluído
-MongoDB        | ⏳ Em breve
+MongoDB        | ✅ Concluído
-ETL e APIs     | ⏳ Em breve
+ETL e APIs     | ✅ Concluído

 ## Autor
 Gustavo Petrolini